Facetune

 Facetune2 was launched in November 2016.
-Editing tools include realistic facial editing (changing facial expressions, for instance) and the ability to re-light a subject after the photo has been taken.
+Editing tools included realistic facial editing (changing facial expressions, for instance) and the ability to re-light a subject after the photo has been taken.
 It also has the ability to change the background of the photo, live selfie editing, more makeup options and also add glitter.
 Users can share the images created with this app on a variety of social networking services.
+Since 2022, Facetune2 and Facetune Video, were merged into one app and reverted back to the name Facetune.